ArthurHovanesian/hangman/README.md

 7. - [ ] Discovered a better implementation of life bar animation using componentWillUnmount.
 Try to refactor original solution if time.

 8. - [ ] I really should have tried using Redux.
-App.jsx is getting messy and has too many state variable to keep track of.
+App.jsx is getting messy and has too many state variable to keep track of and pass down.

 9. - [ ] Not happy with implementation of how app know which letter to reveal.
 Current implementation of an array of objects might be overkill.